kmatusz/lic/thesis.md

 ### Results

 Logistic Regression and Random Forest models both performed very well in the classification task.
-AUC measure on the test set was 0.825 and 0.847, respectively.
+AUC measure on the test set was 0.89 and 0.9, respectively.
 This shows that presence of restaurants in the area can be easily predicted.
 Cross-Validation showed that the best value of *mtry*  parameter for Random Forest is 3.

-This is consistent with @breiman2001random, who suggested setting this parameter to $\sqrt{number\: of\: variables}$.
+Spatially lagged predictor variable, that is count of neighboring areas in which there is a restaurant, was an important variable.
+Logistic Regression use it as the most important one, and both methods with Random Forest assess it as second and third most important (using MCR and MDG approaches, respectively).

+Business count in the area was assessed as the most important using Random Forest with both MCR and MDG.

+Population density is shown as insignificant both using Logistic Regression and Random Forest.
+Also spatially lagged variable is marked as not important.

 Although both models performed equally well, the factors they took under consideration when making predictions varied.

-**Population density** is shown as insignificant both using Logistic Regression and Random Forest.
-Also spatially lagged variable is marked as not important.

-**Business count** in the area was assessed as the most important using Random Forest with both MCR and MDG.
-Results concerning business count using Logistic Regression were different from Random Forest after simply using the same variables in both.
-However, after the business count variable was log-transformed, the results were consistent with Random Forest-based method.

-Spatially lagged predictor variable, that is **count of neighboring areas in which there is a restaurant**, was an important variable.
-Logistic Regression use it as the most important one, and both methods with Random Forest assess it as second and third most important (using MCR and MDG approaches, respectively).

 Results concerning length of roads were inconsistent among used methods.
 Using logistic regression with MCR, it was second best predictor.
 Same results were obtained from Mean Decrease Gini used with Random Forest.
 However, using MCR with Random Forest showed that this predictor was completely irrelevant, and excluding it from the model even improved performance.
 Bus stops was the least important variable using all methods.
+Results concerning business count using Logistic Regression are different from Random Forest after simply using the same variables in both.
+However, after the business count variable was log-transformed, the results were consistent with Random Forest-based method.

 I have also tested how two models perform with *blindfolded* spatial variables.
 Both random forest and logistic regression perform significantly worse.
 This is due to excluding spatially lagged restaurant indicator.